 Since different pilot regions will also have pilot-specific modules, as described in section 7.3, the user's selection will determine the available modules displayed.
-Currently, as all available modules are pilot agnostic/applicable to all pilots, all regions contain the same modules.
-The modules are also being translated into each pilot country's native language for a better user experience.
+Currently, as all available modules are pilot

-When the user chooses their region, they are navigated into the main/home page of the application as seen below:
+When the user chooses their region, they are navigated into the main/home page of the application as seen below (figure 11).